ryanmaclean/k8s-dd-cnhh/README.md

  -f k8s-yaml-files/values.yaml datadog/datadog
  ```

-Things should now be appearing in Datadog, but we'll also want to ensure that weget the kubernetes metrics as well.
+Things should now be appearing in Datadog, but we'll also want to ensure that we get the kubernetes metrics as well.
 To do so, open the values.yaml file we used previously, and around line 190, uncomment `env` and add the following on the lnext lines:
 ```yaml
  - name: DD_KUBELET_TLS_VERIFY
    value: "false"